Patricia Urquiola

-Patricia Urquiola Hidalgo (born 1961 in Oviedo) is a Spanish architect, industrial designer and art director.
+Patricia Urquiola Hidalgo (born 1961) is a Spanish architect, industrial designer and art director.
+Her work is featured in the MoMA in New York, Musée des Arts Décoratifs in Paris, Triennale di Milano, Design Museum in Munich, National Gallery of Victoria in Melbourne, Vitra Design Museum in Basel, Victoria & Albert Museum in London, Design Museum in Zurich, Stedelijk Museum of Modern and Contemporary Art in Amsterdam, Design Museum in Barcelona, and the Philadelphia Museum of Art.
+Since 2015, she has been the Art Director of Cassina.

 Biography

 Patricia Urquiola was born in Oviedo, Spain, and studied architecture at the Universidad Politécnica de Madrid.
 She later moved to Milan to complete her studies at the Politecnico di Milano, graduating in 1989 under the mentorship of Achille Castiglioni.
 She worked with Vico Magistretti and later served as Head of Design at Lissoni Associati.

-She has received the Gold Medal of Merit in the Fine Arts from the Spanish government and the Cross of the Order of Isabella the Catholic.
-In 2023, she was appointed Honorary Ambassador of Marca España.
-In 2024, she became a member of the Real Academia de Bellas Artes de San Fernando and was awarded the title of Knight of the Order of Merit of the Italian Republic by the President of Italy for her achievements.

-In 2001, she opened her own studio in Milan, working across architecture, design, art, creative direction, strategic consulting, installations, graphic design, and concept development.
+In 2001, she opened a studio in Milan.

-Patricia Urquiola has been the Art Director of Cassina since 2015 and collaborates with major national and international companies including Flos, Moroso, Driade, GAN, Andreu World, Glas Italia, cc-tapis, Kettal, Kvadrat, Haworth, BMW, Boeing, Loewe, Louis Vuitton, and Missoni.

-Her most significant architectural projects include Casa Brera, Six Senses Rome, the Mandarin Oriental Hotel in Barcelona, Das Stue Hotel in Berlin, the spa at the Four Seasons Hotel in Milan, and Il Sereno Hotel on Lake Como.
+Her architectural projects include Casa Brera, Six Senses Rome, the Mandarin Oriental Hotel in Barcelona, Das Stue Hotel in Berlin, the spa at the Four Seasons Hotel in Milan, and Il Sereno Hotel on Lake Como.
 She has also designed showrooms and installations for Cassina, the Venice Biennale, BMW, Missoni, Moroso, Ferrari, Swarovski, and Santoni.

-Patricia Urquiola's work is featured in numerous art and design museums worldwide, including the MoMA in New York, Musée des Arts Décoratifs in Paris, Triennale di Milano, Design Museum in Munich, National Gallery of Victoria in Melbourne, Vitra Design Museum in Basel, Victoria & Albert Museum in London, Design Museum in Zurich, Stedelijk Museum of Modern and Contemporary Art in Amsterdam, Design Museum in Barcelona, and the Philadelphia Museum of Art.

-She has been a guest lecturer at various universities, including Bocconi University, Domus Academy, Harvard University, and Politecnico di Milano, where she serves on the advisory board.
+She has delivered lectures at universities and cultural events: Bocconi University, Domus Academy, Harvard University, and Politecnico di Milano, where she serves on the advisory board, and Design Shanghai, Istanbul Design Week, the Expressive Design Conference at the Vitra Design Museum, the Bloomberg Design Conference in San Francisco, Festarch Perugia, Festival della Mente in Sarzana, and Festivaletteratura.
 She is also a member of the Scientific Committee of the Fondazione Museo del Design, the Board of Directors of the Triennale di Milano, and the advisory board of Altagamma, where she holds honorary membership.
 She was an Ambassador for Expo Milan 2015.

-She has also spoken at numerous cultural events, including Design Shanghai, Istanbul Design Week, the Expressive Design Conference at the Vitra Design Museum in Weil am Rhein (Germany), the Bloomberg Design Conference in San Francisco, Festarch Perugia, Festival della Mente in Sarzana, and Festivaletteratura in Mantua, among many others across Italy.